 Join a magical Whale Watching trip and encounter a whale longer and wider than the boat you are on!
 This huge, gentle and mysterious creature really is a magnificent site.
 The best time for Whale spotting is April-November.

 No trip to South Africa is complete without a visit to Cape Town, home of the world famous Table Mountain and one of the most lively cities on the planet.
 If you are interested in history, you can go to Robben Island, where you can visit the prison where Nelson Mandela was incarcerated.
 There are also markets, botanical gardens, and cape of good hope, one of the most southerly points in Africa.

 Info Packs include a full itinerary, country guides and travel advice on visas, money, insurance and the local weather.
 By filling in your details you'll also be kept updated on all the latest news, offers and stories on this particular trip.
 Happy reading!

-You will be situated in Gansbaai – known as the “White Shark Capital of the World.”
-This is a small town which offers a wide range of services including well-stocked supermarkets, banks, etc. Gansbaai is about 30 minutes by road from the larger town of Hermanus which is an important tourist centre and about 2 hours drive from Cape Town.
+You will be situated in Kleinbaai – known as the “White Shark Capital of the World.”
+This is a small town which offers a wide range of services including well-stocked supermarkets, banks, etc. Kleinbaai is about 30 minutes by road from the larger town of Hermanus which is an important tourist centre and about 2 hours drive from Cape Town.
 The surrounding area offers easy access to the Cape fynbos – one of the world’s most diverse eco-systems – and a number of tourist attractions and activities.

 Meals are not included in the cost of the programme.
 We recommend that you budget between £200 / USD$360 per month on the programme.